Rod-Persky/pyIGES/docs/index.rst

 define a profile or the outside of a surface they are stored in a numpy type or standard python type in the form ``[[x], [y], [z]]`` where z is optional.
-The next steps is to push your data into the IGES geometry, how and what way is covered in the :ref:`tutorials` section; also there are example files that show how to generate geometry that can be found in the Wiznet iges file examples page.
+The next steps is to push your data into the IGES geometry, how and what way is covered in the tutorials section; also there are example files that show how to generate geometry that can be found in the Wiznet iges file examples page.

 Beyond what is a canned, watch out there be dragons message, this package is useful